Archive How Many Types of Parental Control Are There?

 Parental Control Is Necessary

-The parental control features that exist today are far from enough.
-But they count as a great start.
-The internet is full of possibilities and children should be able to gain all the benefits possible.
-But they also have to be protected.
 Their activity on the web has to be monitored and, in some places, controlled for their own good.
-And since Safes gives you the most tools to protect your child and the least restriction to your child’s phone, it’s a nice place to start.
+Since Safes gives you the most tools to protect your child and the least restriction on your child’s phone, it’s a nice place to start.
 You can download it here.

 Frequently Asked Questions